goabstract/abstract-sdk/docs/embed.md

 ></iframe>
 ```

-## Example

 <iframe src="https://bfae6d1d.ngrok.io/embed/b489311c-e7e9-4984-993b-0ff7df76396f" width="640" height="360" frameborder="0" ></iframe>

 <hr />

-We will be exploring more themes and options like collections in the near future
+We will be exploring more themes and options like collections in the near future.